Health, Art, Robotics, and Technology High School (29Q498)

 Visual Art & Design

-Our Visual Arts program focuses on 2D and 3D drawing, painting, photography and digital art.
-Career preparation through hands-on experience with the Adobe Creative Suite, Mobile Apps, and Web Design and Visual Arts (drawing, illustration, fashion).
+Our Graphic Arts and Business Technology program focuses on digital design as students learn how to build and market their products.
+Career preparation through hands-on experience with the Adobe Creative Suite, Mobile Apps, and Web Design and Visual Arts (drawing, illustration, marketing).
 With a major focus on hands on instruction, these programs prepare students for relevant college majors.
 Industry certification (Adobe Certified Associate), AP Studio courses, and articulated college credit courses are included.

 - (Group 1) Queens students or residents